processing/p5.js/developer_docs/contributing_documentation.md

 There are several ways to contribute to documentation:

+## ☝️ Open issues
+If you're just getting started, one really helpful thing way you can contribute is by opening issues for documentation needs.
+If you notice a typo, a missing or broken example, or a function description that is confusion, [open an issue](https://github.com/processing/p5.js/issues) for it!
+Include a link to the page that needs fixing so we can find it easily.

 ## ✏️ Contribute to the reference
 Read through the [reference](http://p5js.org/reference/), and look for typos, broken examples, confusing documentation.
 If it's a straightforward fix, go ahead and work on it!
 If it's a more involved question that requires discussion, create an [issue](https://github.com/processing/p5.js/issues/new).
 * Here are instructions for [getting setup for the first time with the p5.js repo](./README.md).